School of Languages and Area Studies

 - Qualifications: BA French and German (Trinity College Dublin), Doctorate (Aston University), PGCE (London University)

-- Role Title: Research Professor
+- Role Title: Emeritus Professor of Language and Politics

 - Address: Park Building, King Henry 1 Street, Portsmouth PO1 2DZ